Before my husband, I thought another man was the one.

 “You deserve this”

 He was allowed to see, do and go as he pleased.
-If someone gave me the time of day, another blow to my face.
+If another man gave me the time of day, another blow to my face.
 I can’t name anything worse than waking up and still be in the clutches of the nightmare that put you in the darkness.

 I suffered unimaginable grief alone.